James Duckworth (tennis): 2022–2023: ATP Cup debut, Out of top 100, historic 13th Challenger title

 Although he reached the quarterfinals at the 2022 San Diego Open defeating compatriot Alexei Popyrin and Mitchell Krueger, he fell out of the top 100 on 26 September 2022 to No. 109.

 He qualified for his first Masters of 2023 in Shanghai.
 He won his 13th title at the new 2023 Shenzhen Luohu Challenger making him the Australian singles player with the most titles in ATP Challenger Tour history.

-2024–2025: Australian Open wildcard, back to top 100
+2024–2025: Australian Open wildcard, record Challenger titles

 Following his good results in the 2023 season, he received a wildcard for his home Slam, the 2024 Australian Open.

 He reached the quarterfinals of his home warm-up AO tournament at the 2024 Brisbane International as a qualifier and returned to the top 100 on 8 January 2024.

 Ranked No. 78, he entered the main draw of the 2024 Wimbledon Championships as a lucky loser.

+Following lifting the Challenger trophy at the 2025 Sydney Challenger, Duckworth tied the record for the most titles among active players with Facundo Bagnis at 17.